This page is for beginner bloggers who want to start a blog but don’t know what direction to take.

 In this post, I have given you the information you need to start your blog on the right path to success.

-If you follow the advice on this page, you’re one step closer to building your dream blog.
-Every tool mentioned here, I have used myself to build this very blog you’re reading.
+If you follow the advice on this page, you’ll be one step closer to building your dream blog.
+I have used every tool mentioned here to build the blog you’re reading.

 So, what you’re given on this page is practical experience, not fiction.

 Meanwhile, you can subscribe to the blog newsletter to avoid missing out on our future announcements.
-The sign-up form is hanging on the blog homepage or sidebar.
+The sign-up form is placed on the blog homepage or sidebar.

 To your success.